Identify similar-tasting red wines based on their intensity from lightest to boldest.

 Another common way to identify a wine’s position in the spectrum has to do with its dominant fruit characteristics:

-• Wines with red fruit flavors tend to be lighter-bodied
+- Wines with red fruit flavors tend to have a lighter body.

-• Wines with black fruit flavors tend to be fuller-bodied
+- Wines with black fruit flavors tend to have a fuller body.

-Tips: Wines may taste different than depicted depending where they’re grown and how they’re made.
+Tips: Wines may taste different than depicted depending on where they’re grown and how they’re made.

 Climate Affects Boldness in Red Wine